 It may look like I’m piggy backing off this article but I’ve spoken about the blueprint for these concepts when I first started my blog, in what feels like an ancient time.
 The Pan-Africanist at the most basic level.

 I also wrote Short Guide to Self Education.
-Steps 1-5 is basically how I operate on a regular basis and step 6 is the catalyst of this blog post.
+Steps 1-5 is how I operate on a regular basis and step 6 is the catalyst of this blog post.
 This is not a theoretical idea, I’m speaking from 3 years experience and running.

 - Step One : Watching, listening to less TV.
 Less useless YouTube and social media.

 - Step Two : Set aside reading time.
 (1-5 hours daily is ideal)

-- Step Three : Watch educational videos.
+- Step Three : Watch, listen to educational videos.

 - Step Six : Join a Discussion Group/Organization/Work Study.

 It also serves as a retreat or healing centre with like minds.
 The by product is an effective break from the Anti-Black system that has many names and faces worldwide.
 Imagine being in the matrix between events, seminars, classes.
 Meeting and organizing in a group fighting for the liberation of your people is like assembling the avengers or getting together at the Malcolm Xavier Institute for Mutants.
 It’s up to you how to carry yourself….

 “People of color” or simply anyone who isn’t a Black descendant should get used to the idea of spaces that do not include them.
-Diversity can be put on hold in respect to the global situation of anti-Blackness.
+Our experience is unique, class may put some groups in the same boat as Black people no question.

 Peace and Blessings.